-- (i) Posting the following information on ecology's web site for the duration of the public comment period. - (A) Public notice elements in in subsection (3) of this section; - (B) Draft permit; and - (C) Information on how to access the administrative record. - (D) Duration does not require uninterrupted web site access. - (ii) If ecology grants a request to extend the public comment period, ecology must: - (A) Post the extension notice that includes the closing date of the extended comment period on the same web site where the original notice was posted; the extension notice must also be published in a newspaper as noted above and - (B) Distribute a copy of the extension notice sent by electronic means and/or postal service to whomever requested the extension and the organizations and individuals listed in (c) and (d) of this subsection.
-The closing date of the extended comment period shall be as defined in the public comment period extension notification. - (i)(iii) If a hearing is held, the public comment period must extend through the hearing date. - (ii)(iv) If ecology determines supplemental noticing is appropriate, the The applicant or other initiator of the action must pay the cost of providing this public notice.
-Supplemental notice may include, but is not limited to, publication in a newspaper. - (c) Send Distribute by electronic means and/or postal service a copy of the public notice to: - (i) Any Indian governing body whose lands may be affected by emissions from the project; - (ii) The chief executive of the city where the project is located; - (iii) The chief executive of the county where the project is located; - (iv) Individuals or organizations that requested notification of the specific project proposal; - (v) Other individuals who requested notification of PSD permits; - (vi) Any state within 100 km of the proposed project. - (d) Send Distribute by electronic means and/or postal service a copy of the public notice, PSD preliminary determination, and the technical support document to:
+- (i) Posting the following information on ecology's web site for the duration of the public comment period: - (A) Public notice elements in (3) of this section; - (B) PSD draft permit; - (C) PSD technical support document; and

+- (D) Information on how to access the administrative record. - (E) Duration does not require uninterrupted web site access. - (ii) If ecology grants a request to extend the public comment period, ecology must: - (A) Post the extension notice on the same web site where the original notice was posted; - (B) Specify the closing date of the extended comment period in the extension notice; the extension notice must also be published in a newspaper as noted above and - (C) Distribute a copy of the extension notice sent-by electronic means or postal service to whomever requested the extension and the organizations and individuals listed in (c) and (d) of this subsection.
+The closing date of the extended comment period shall be as defined in the public comment period extension notification. - (i)(iii) If a hearing is held, the public comment period must extend through the hearing date. - (ii)(iv) If ecology determines a supplemental notice is appropriate, the The applicant or other initiator of the action must pay the cost of providing this public notice.
+Supplemental notice may include, but is not limited to, publication in a newspaper of general circulation in the area of the proposed project. - (c) Send-Distribute by electronic means or postal service a copy of the public notice to: - (i) Any Indian governing body whose lands may be affected by emissions from the project; - (ii) The chief executive of the city where the project is located; - (iii) The chief executive of the county where the project is located; - (iv) Individuals or organizations that requested notification of the specific project proposal; - (v) Other individuals who requested notification of PSD permits; - (vi) Any state within 100 km of the proposed project. - (d) Send-Distribute by electronic means or postal service a copy of the public notice, PSD preliminary determination, and the technical support document to: - (i) The applicant; - (ii) The affected federal land manager; - (iii) EPA Region 10;